seamonstr/salesforce-intro/README.md

 However, as an appendix (because it's really important) I've included this section to talk about what we should have done instead.

 As Oauth2 is a protocol, it's defined in terms of how the interactions between the client and the server need to proceed - who says what and supplies what, in what order.
-OAuth2 has several different "flows", depending on the kind of client (remember that's the client *system*!) that's authentication.
+OAuth2 has several different "flows", depending on the kind of client (remember that's the client *system*!) that's authenticating.
 Each flow is subtly different from the other flows.
 You specify the flow you're using as part of the initial authentication call by specifying the "grant_type" parameter

 The flows that we care about here are as follows:

 ### Resource Owner Password Credentials flow

-The **password flow** (```grant_type=password```) enables an application to directly pass a username and password to Salesforce, and receive an access code in return.
+Also known as the **password flow** (```grant_type=password```), this enables an application to directly pass a username and password to Salesforce and receive an access code in return.
 This access code can be used to access Salesforce in subsequent API calls.
 This is what we did above.

 This approach is very hazardous!
 * The client software has full visibility of the user's username and password.
 * The client software has full visibility of the user's access token.

 This flow is only applicable for first-party applications - applications written and maintained by the user, the user's company or by Salesforce themselves.
-The other OAuth2 flows are all designed to enable users to log in and get access tokens without the client system ever seeing the username and password.
+The other OAuth2 flows are all designed to enable users to log in and get access tokens without the client system ever seeing the username and password, or even the access code.

 ### Authorization code flow